Julia Davis Park: Idaho Black History Museum

+The Idaho State Historical Museum is also located at the park.
+It was founded in 1907 and is operated by the Idaho State Historical Society.
+It contains exhibits on Native American, Basque, and Chinese culture.

 Rose Gardens

 The addition of a rose garden to the park originated with H.C.
 Schuppel in 1935, a chairman of a rose garden club called the "Cut Worms."
-Work on the project began in earnest in 1939 with a total of 2800 roses planted (some from Villa Nurseries in Portland, Oregon).
-It was also in this year that the Rose Garden was officially dedicated.
-A key development came later in 1979 with the establishment of the Memorial Rose Fund.
-This fund was intended to help create memorials in the garden for friends and family members.
+Work on the project began in earnest in 1939 with a total of 2800 roses planted, some from Villa Nurseries in Portland, Oregon.
+The Rose Garden was officially dedicated that year.

+A key development came later in 1979 with the establishment of the Memorial Rose Fund, which intended to help create memorials in the garden for friends and family members.
 National recognition was given to the Rose Garden in 1992 when it received its Public Rose Garden accreditation.
 As a result of this, 10 bushes of All American winners are given to the Garden yearly.
 The Garden is also often the site of wedding ceremonies.

-Idaho State Historical Museum

-The Idaho State Historical Museum, founded in 1907, is operated by the Idaho State Historical Society.
-It contains exhibits on Native American, Basque, and Chinese culture.

 Discovery Center of Idaho

-Next to Julia Davis' pond lies the Discovery Center of Idaho, completed in 1988.
+The Discovery Center of Idaho lies next to Julia Davis Park's pond and was completed in 1988.
 Its stated mission is to inspire lifelong interest and learning in science, technology, engineering and math.